Which halal investing options should Singapore investors compare first?+

 CPF and SRS decisions require local account, product, tax, and Shariah review.
 Investors should verify eligible products, wrapper restrictions, and whether any available fund or brokerage route fits their halal investing criteria.

-Musaffa, Zoya, Islamicly, and similar tools can be useful, but the best screener depends on market coverage, methodology detail, portfolio workflow, and whether the stocks or ETFs you want to research are supported.
+Musaffa, Zoya, Islamicly, and similar tools can be useful, but the right screener depends on market coverage, methodology detail, portfolio workflow, and whether the stocks or ETFs you want to research are supported.

 Are halal ETFs available through Singapore brokers?+